bandprotocol/bandchain-docs-archived/docs/client-library/bandchain.js/transaction.md

 ## getSignDoc()

-Get serialized data of transaction's content to be signed from [`Transaction`].
+Get serialized data of transaction's content to be signed from [`Transaction`] by using `SIGNMODE_DIRECT`.
+See more about [signing mode](https://docs.cosmos.network/master/core/proto-docs.html#signmode).

 **Return**